smithy-lang/smithy/docs/source/1.0/spec/aws/aws-restxml-protocol.rst

 Operation error serialization
 -----------------------------

-Error responses in the ``restXml`` protocol are wrapped in an XML element named ``ErrorResponse`` by default.
-All error structure members are serialized within this element, unless bound to another location with HTTP protocol bindings.
+Error responses in the ``restXml`` protocol are wrapped within an XML root node named ``ErrorResponse`` by default.
+A nested element, named ``Error``, contains the serialized error structure members, unless bound to another location with HTTP protocol bindings.

 Serialized error shapes MUST also contain an additional child element ``Code`` that contains only the :token:`shape name <identifier>` of the error's